spoznan/branching_polytopes_branch_and_bound/Readme.md

 ## Data

 We are providing input data for 50 tRNA and 50 5S rRNA sequences that were used for training.
-The data files include the primary sequences, the pseudo-knot free secondary structures, the branching polytopes in the `.rnapoly` files computed using the [pmfe](https://github.com/gtDMMB/pmfe), and the optimal structures computed for all vertices of the branching polytopes.
+The data files include the primary sequences, the pseudoknot-free secondary structures, the branching polytopes in the `.rnapoly` files computed using the [pmfe](https://github.com/gtDMMB/pmfe), and the optimal structures computed for all vertices of the branching polytopes.